SemukeloMathe/React_Ultimate_Course/ultimate_react_course_part_1/exercise_1-accordion/README.md

 The following React concepts are explored in this exercise:

-- Resuing Components
+- Re-using Components
 - State
 - JSX
 - Styling in React
-- List Rendering
+- Rendering Lists
 - Conditional Rendering